Skip to content

 Terminal window

-pip install astrocyte astrocyte-pgvector astrocyte-neo4j astrocyte-anthropic
+pip install astrocyte astrocyte-postgres astrocyte-neo4j astrocyte-llm-litellm

 profile: research